-Dr. Mandel is board certified in both plastic and reconstructive surgery, and general surgery.
-He is a Fellow of the American College of Surgeons.
+Dr. Mandel is board certified in plastic and reconstructive surgery and is a Fellow of the American College of Surgeons.
 He completed his plastic surgery residency at the University of Wisconsin Hospital and Clinics in Madison.

 He earned his medical degree at Johns Hopkins University School of Medicine in Baltimore and completed his undergraduate degree at Wesleyan University in Connecticut.
 Dr. Benjamin Mandel was born and raised in New York City.
 After high school, he enrolled at Wesleyan University where he obtained a liberal arts degree with a focus on studio arts.
 He was awarded honors on his senior thesis, a series of etchings, woodcuts, and graphic art.
 Dr. Mandel then worked at the Metropolitan Museum of Art in New York, where he designed and programmed award winning educational software.
 During that time, he completed a post-baccalaureate pre-medical program at Columbia University.
 After finishing his studies in New York, Dr. Mandel attended the Johns Hopkins Medical School, which is consistently rated within the top five medical schools in the nation.
 Dr. Mandel then completed his General Surgery residency training at the University of Wisconsin Hospital and Clinics in Madison.

 He stayed on for training in an independent residency in Plastic and Reconstructive Surgery at the University of Wisconsin.
 While in Madison, Dr. Mandel won the General Surgery Resident Educator Award, the Plastic Surgery Resident Educator Award, and two years in a row was issued the Outstanding Resident Award.
 He is board certified in plastic and reconstructive surgery.